bzg/woof/resources/md/howto.md

 **Maintainers** can perform these actions:

 -   `Add maintainer: woof@woof.io`
--   `Ban: woof@woof.io`
--   `Unban: woof@woof.io`
 -   `Ignore: woof@woof.io`

-They cannot remove admins or maintainers and they cannot unignore and unban other contributors.
+They cannot remove admins or maintainers and they cannot unignore other contributors.

 # Woof without a mailing list